MARTIMM/gtk-v3/README.md

 # Motivation
 I perhaps should have used parts of `GTK::Simple` but I wanted to study the native call interface which I am now encountering more seriously.
 Therefore I started a new project with likewise objects as can be found in `GTK::Simple`.

 The other reason I want to start a new project is that after some time working with the native call interface.
 I came to the conclusion that Perl6 is not yet capable to return a proper message when mistakes are made by me e.g. spelling errors or using wrong types.
 Most of them end up in **MoarVM panic: Internal error: Unwound entire stack and missed handler**.
 Other times it ends in just a plain crash.
 I am very confident that this will be improved later but for the time being I had to improve the maintainability of this project by hiding the native stuff as much as possible.
 Although the error messages may be improved, some of the crashes are happening within GTK and cannot be captured by Perl6.
 One of those moments are the use of GTK calls without initializing GTK with `gtk_init`.
 This can also be covered by setting an init-flag which should be checked by almost every other module.
+The panic mentioned above mostly happens when perl6 code is called from C as a callback.
+The stack might not be interpreted completely at that moment.

 There are some points I noticed in the `GTK::Simple` modules.
 * The `GTK::Simple::Raw` module where all the native subs are defined is quite large.
 Only a few subs can be found elsewhere.
 The file is also growing with each additional declaration.
 Using that module is always a parsing impact despite the several import selection switches one can use.